hg0505/parking-gojek/README.md

-# Parking Library
+# Parking-gojek

-This is a java based parking lot library, which can be plugged-in and used to any project.
+This is a java based parking lot programmer, which can be plugged-in and used to any project.

 ## Setup